Individual Health Insurance

 |Provider 3 (Physical therapy)||$2,250||$1,200||$0||$1,200|

-Susan received several explanation of benefits indicating the billed expenses below for her HMO Gold plan.
+Susan received several explanations of benefits indicating the billed expenses below for her HMO Gold plan.

 |HMO Gold||Billed Charges||Discounted Charges||Covered Expenses||Patient Responsible|